ECCC-MSC/open-data/docs/msc-data/obs_satellite/readme_satellite_Goes-datamart_en.md

 * Day Land Cloud Fire / SWIR

 Other RGB products will gradually be added in the future to serve a wider range of needs.

+## Mesoscale products

+Designed to provide very high temporal frequency images over a restricted area of interest, the mesoscale mode allows the real-time monitoring of rapidly evolving phenomena, such as severe thunderstorms, tropical cyclones, forest fires, volcanic eruptions and other major weather or environmental events.

+This mode of observation complements the routine acquisitions of GOES satellites by offering increased temporal resolution when particular conditions warrant it.
+It thus contributes to operational monitoring and nowcasting activities.

+The spatial coverage of the mesoscale areas (Meso-1 and Meso-2) corresponds to rectangular observation domains of about 1000 × 1000 km, dynamically positioned on areas of interest located in the domain of observation of the GOES-East and GOES-West satellites.
+Sectors are moved according to operational needs to ensure high-frequency monitoring of rapidly changing meteorological or environmental phenomena.

+In the absence of a request from ECCC/MSC, NOAA determines the position of the four windows (two for GOES-East and two for GOES-West).
+We then receive thumbnails covering an area of 1000 × 1000 km, which we process entirely in order to generate the products.
+It is important to note that GOES-East Meso-1 and Meso-2 are both positioned in the eastern part, which makes it possible to simultaneously monitor two different phenomena in this region.
+The same applies to GOES-West Meso-1 and Meso-2, both of which are positioned in the western part.

 ## Support